Acceptance Apparel

 Outcome of using UX:

-Saves time and money and helps you understand your users better; Overall, creates a more appealing and convenient app.
+Using user experience techniques on a website or app save designers a lot of time and money, and helps you understand your users better.
+Overall, UX creates a more appealing and convenient app.